Information about gravitational-wave detections made by the LIGO-Virgo-KAGRA Collaborations to date.

 GW150914 signal observed by the twin LIGO observatories at Livingston, Louisiana, and Hanford, Washington.
 The signals came from two merging black holes, each about 30 times the mass of our sun, lying 1.3 billion light-years away.
 The top two plots show data received at Livingston and Hanford, along with the predicted shapes for the waveform.
 These predicted waveforms show what two merging black holes should look like according to the equations of Albert Einstein's general theory of relativity, along with the instrument's ever-present noise.
 Time is plotted on the X-axis and strain on the Y-axis.

 Masses of LIGO/Virgo detections.
-LIGO and Virgo have observed the merger of several binary black holes and one binary neutron star.
+LIGO and Virgo have observed the merger of several compact object binaries.
 The black holes represent a new population with masses that are larger than what had been seen previously with X-ray studies alone.
 This plot shows the masses of the binary components before merger, as well as the mass of the merger remnant.
-It includes all confident detections following the release of data from the first and second LIGO/Virgo observing runs (the O1/O2 catalog).
 [Image credit: LIGO-Virgo/Northwestern Univ./Frank Elavsky]